Delay time and Non-Adiabatic Calibration of the Attoclock. Multiphoton process versus tunneling in strong field interaction: Discussion

-This means that with our model eqs \ref{Tdi}-\ref{Tsym} we have found a correspondence between adiabatic and nonadiabatic field-ionization (field-calibration), which agree well with the experimental results in both cases \cite{Landsman:2014II} and \cite{Hofmann:2019}, respectively.
-At this point, it seems that the adiabatic calibration is just the presence of $\tau_{delt}$, whereas the nonadiabatic calibration leads to its elimination.
-Then, the first term $\tau_{dion}$ is present in both cases and is a time delay that can be seen (more or less) as field-ionization time delay in the nonadiabatic calibration.
-It corresponds to the self-interference term introduced by Winful (eq \ref{Winf}) in the adiabatic calibration.
-However, as we will see in sec \ref{sec:ir}, a small tunneling contribution just below the top of the barrier exists, even in the nonadiabatic case.
-While it is not obvious whether the nonadiabatic calibration done by Hofmann et al. is experimentally an ultimate answer to the tunneling issue (or to the field-ionization and field calibration in the strong field regime), we think that our explanation provides a clear and comprehensive picture for the field-ionization (or tunnel-ionization) in the strong field and the attoclock.
-It enables us to describe very well both experimentally constructed results for He-atom, the adiabatic \cite{Kullie:2015} and the nonadiabatic (the present work) field calibration.
+Considering the experimental data of Hofmann et al. \cite{Hofmann:2019} to present the correct calibration (apart from the error bars) to the tunneling issue (or to the field-ionization and field calibration in strong field region), we think that our explanation provides a clear and comprehensive picture for the field-ionization (or tunnel-ionization) in the strong field and the attoclock.
+It enables us to describe very well both experimentally constructed results for He- and H-atom, the adiabatic in \cite{Kullie:2015}, \cite{Kullie:20181} and the nonadiabatic in the present work for He-atom.
 Interestingly, our result shows an excellent agreement with the NITDSE result as seen in figs \ref{Hofdata2}, \ref{Hofdata3}.
-The agreement with the NITDSE greatly supports our result and model as explained in the present work.
-Note that in eqs \ref{TdF}-\ref{Tsym} the enhancement factors $\zeta_F , \, \Lambda_F,\, \chi_{_F}$ are relative dimensionless factors, and we can use the intensity instead of the field strength, $F/F_a= (F/F_a)^{1/2}=\sqrt{{I_a}/{I_L}}$, where $I_a=F_a^{2}$ is the appearance intensity \cite{Augst:1989} and $I_L$ the intensity of the laser pulse.
+The agreement with the NITDSE greatly supports our model.
+Note that in eqs \ref{TdF}-\ref{Tsym} the enhancement factors $\zeta_F, \, \Lambda_F,\, \chi_{_F}$ are relative dimensionless factors, and we can use the intensity instead of the field strength, $F/F_a=\sqrt{{I_L}/{I_a}}$, where $I_a$ is the appearance intensity \cite{Augst:1989} and $I_L$ the intensity of the laser pulse.